-Note: Links within the text will take you to an annotation of the highlighted terms.
+Note: Links in bold within the text will take you to an annotation of the highlighted terms.

-The “Characteristics of Programs of Information Literacy that Illustrate Best Practices: A Guideline” attempts to articulate elements of exemplary information literacy programs for undergraduate students at four- and two-year institutions.
+The “Characteristics of Programs of Information Literacy that Illustrate Best Practices: A Guideline” articulates elements of exemplary information literacy programs for undergraduate students at two- and four-year institutions.

-The characteristics identify and describe features notable in information literacy programs of excellence.
-The characteristics are not, however, descriptive of any one program, but rather represent a metaset of elements identified through examination of many programs and philosophies of undergraduate information literacy.
+The characteristics identify and describe notable features in information literacy programs of excellence.
+The characteristics are not, however, descriptive of any one program, but rather represent a set of elements identified through examination of many programs and philosophies of undergraduate information literacy.

-Although an attempt was made to categorize and organize the characteristics for ease of use and logical presentation, the order does not reflect any judgment of priority.
+Although the characteristics are categorized and organized for ease of use and logical presentation, the order does not reflect any judgment of priority.

 Purpose and Use